grommunio/grommunio-documentation/admin/troubleshooting.rst

    The support package might contain sensitive information.
 If this is a concern to you, it is recommended to prune specific private data from the generated archive before sending it to grommunio support.
-Support data is used only for diagnostic purposesi and is considered confidential information.
+Support data is used only for diagnostic purposes and is considered confidential information.

 .. note::